Orange County Wrongful Death Attorney

 - The decedent’s children

-- If the deceased person has no spouse or surviving children, then a claim may be filed by his or her parents, siblings, or other person who would be entitled to the decedent’s possessions through intestate succession
+- If the deceased person has no spouse or surviving children, then a claim may be filed by his or her parents, siblings, or another person who would be entitled to the decedent’s possessions through intestate succession

 - A putative spouse of the deceased, or children of the putative spouse